-“Gamification is applying elements of gaming (for example, competition, point scoring, and rules) to motivate and engage.
+“Gamification is applying elements of gaming (for example, competition, point-scoring, and rules) to motivate and engage.
 It’s something teachers have used for years.
 Higher education is even getting into the fun, using gamification techniques to increase student engagement,” writes Liesha Petrovich in the Huffington Post.

 Employees can even “recruit a party of adventurers from your household or office” and create their own characters.
-Even though it sound childish, creating a gamification system in your business or home doesn’t have to be complicated.
+Even though it sounds childish, creating a gamification system in your business or home doesn’t have to be complicated.
 It can just be fun.

 Think about that sense of accomplishment.

 Instead of dreading this tedious task that’s been hanging over you, think about how you’ll feel when it’s done and over.

 You probably have a clear and feel better awesome since you get this work out of the way.
 In fact, when that sense of accomplishment sweeps over it should motivate us to keep pushing forward.

 For example, I cringe when tax season arrives, but if I suck it up and get it over with I can focus on more important things.